 Women have often been found to be more invested in social issues, including education, healthcare and environmental impacts.
 Research also indicates that women who hold an elected office tend to prioritise resolving tangible issues that directly affect other women, families and children.
 Given that women and children are disproportionately affected by climate change, women in politics have shown themselves to be more aware of environmental impacts, and integrate relevant solutions into their policy agendas.

-Women in decision-making roles have also shown more proclivity towards protecting natural resources.
+Women in decision-making roles have also shown a higher proclivity for protecting natural resources.
 A 2015 policy brief catalogued women’s participation in local and national environmental policymaking in El Salvador, Chile and Vietnam.
 The report found that women are often in better positions to apply local knowledge to climate responses, and tend to prioritise preserving natural resources.

 There are a growing number of studies and reports worldwide that indicate how women tend to prioritise environmental protection and strong climate action.
 A 2014 Australian study found that women tend to consider environmentalism a stronger part of their personal identity than men.
 A study of US homeowners affirmed that women are often more conscious about the environmental footprint of the products they consume.
 A review of research done between 1988 and 1998 concluded that women have stronger environmental attitudes and behaviours than men, regardless of age or country of origin.